santina/STAT-545/gapminder_note.md

-#Getting and taking peek
+#Getting and taking peek at the data
-First, put the text file you just downloaded into your current directory.
-To see your current directory, type 'getwd()' in your console, and set it by using setwd(directorypath).
+First, put the text file you just downloaded into your desired working directory.
+To see your current directory, type `getwd()` in your console, and set it by using `setwd(YourDirectoryPath)`.

+Load the data into the R studio console by typing `data  <- read.delim("gapminderDataFiveYear.txt")`

 There are several ways to take a look at how your data frame looks like.
 What's data frame?
 That's just the "type" of your data object.
-You can check it by typing in
+-
 'class(data)'

 #Number of countries